 - New York State transportation authorities display details on highway message signs.

 - The New York State Lottery adds details on in-store ticket terminals.

-- The New York State Thruway Authority displays details at toll barriers and service areas.
+- The New York State Thruway Authority displays details at service areas.

 - The Department of Motor Vehicles displays details on office message boards.